Utah State vs. Hawaii NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Utah State and its opponents have combined for 65 points only two times this season.
+- Utah State has combined with its opponents to put up more than 65 points just two times this year.

-- Hawaii's games have gone over 65 points in two opportunities this season.
+- Hawaii has combined with its opponents to score more than 65 points in two games this season.

-- The combined points per game average of the two teams, 57.6, is 7.4 points fewer than Saturday's over/under.
+- Saturday's total is 7.4 points higher than the combined 57.6 PPG average of the two teams.

 - These two squads combine to surrender 60.5 points per game, 4.5 fewer than this contest's over/under.

-- The average total in Aggies games this season is 61.4, 3.6 points fewer than Saturday's over/under of 65 .
+- Aggies games have an average total of 61.4 points this season, 3.6 fewer than Saturday's over/under.

 Utah State Stats and Trends

-- Utah State has played seven games, with four wins against the spread.
+- In Utah State's seven games this season, it has four wins against the spread.

 - This season, the Aggies have one ATS win in two games as a favorite of 5.5 points or more.

-- Utah State's games this year have gone over the point total two times in seven opportunities (28.6%).
+- Utah State's games this year have hit the over on two of seven set point totals (28.6%).

 - Utah State is 2-0 against the spread and 2-0 overall in games when it puts up more than 31.8 points.

-- Utah State is 2-0 against the spread and 2-0 overall when the team picks up over 448.3 yards.
+- Utah State is 2-0 against the spread and 2-0 overall when the team picks up more than 448.3 yards.

-- The Aggies have 11 giveaways this season, while the Rainbow Warriors have 18 takeaways .
+- This year, the Aggies have 11 turnovers, seven fewer than the Rainbow Warriors have takeaways (18).

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.